-On May 15, 2024, we will pay a quarterly cash distribution of \$0.3175 per Class A share (\$1.27 per Class A share on an annualized basis) to shareholders of record at the close of business on May 1, 2024 for the period from January 1, 2024 through March 31, 2024, which is unchanged from the distribution per share paid in February of 2024.
-See Note 6 to our Condensed Consolidated Financial Statements for details of distributions paid during the first three months of 2024.
+Common Unitholders.
+On May 15, 2024, we will pay a quarterly cash distribution of \$0.3175 per common unit (\$1.27 per unit on an annualized basis) to common unitholders of record at the close of business on May 1, 2024 for the period from January 1, 2024 through March 31, 2024, which is unchanged from the distribution per unit paid in February of 2024.

+See Note 6 to our Condensed Consolidated Financial Statements for details of distributions paid during or pertaining to the first three months of 2024, including distributions to our preferred unitholders.